"We were like you once, but now we are different... certain weaknesses have been removed."

 - Some role-playing-games use the term "Evolutionary Offshoots" for such creatures

 - The Therians from AT-43.
 They're more Well-Intentioned Extremists than villains, as they're the descendants of humanity, but found that the universe would collapse in a trillion years in its current state.
 To prevent this, they seeded worlds with life which would strip their homeworlds of resources, allowing their conversion into a gigantic Dyson sphere.
 All the other factions in the series were seeded by them.
+As is befitting AT-43, they are also huge nerds.
+The MMORPG is the basis for their society, and forums are considered cities.

 - "Transhumanity" in Eclipse Phase is mostly composed of humanity and its descendants, though except for flats, almost everyone is genetically enhanced to some degree and virtually immortal.
 It also includes uplifted animals and AIs though, who are not that different from humanity anymore (and can slip into each other's bodies).